15 of the best books for when you feel depressed

 It’s the story of a blind French girl and a German boy whose paths collide in occupied France as both try to survive the devastation of World War II.
 I really hope you find it as memorable and well-crafted as I did.

 “But it is not bravery; I have no choice.
 I wake up and live my life.
 Don’t you do the same?”All the Light We Cannot See

-Your Life in Bloom is the book I wrote during my bout of depression, compiled of musings on re-discovering my strength, courage, and direction forwards, supported by the natural world around me.
+Read Your Life in Bloom for… the book I wrote during my bout of depression, compiled of musings on re-discovering my strength, courage, and direction forwards, supported by the natural world around me.